 Web3 Technology Takeaways:

-Watch the entire session video here for more examples, and visit D2 for similar articles and resources.
+Watch the entire session video YouTube Video and resources.